 You invest money in them, get a tax refund from them, your money grows tax-free within them, and when you retire, you can withdraw the funds and they become part of your taxable income.

-Here are five really useful ways to use your RRSPs you may not know about.
+Here are six really useful ways to use your RRSPs you may not know about.

 1. Make early contributions